duanxr/Brave-Shroomish-Card-Manager/README.md

-# shroomish-card-manager
+# Shroomish-Card-Manager
-A PTCG deck manager that supports image recognition.
+A PTCG card manager that supports image recognition.